clnperez/envoy-ppc64le/README.md

 ` bazel build --copt "-D __linux" @envoy//source/exe:envoy-static`
 TODO: Remove the `copt` flag when backward-cpp PR is merged & picked up into envoy.

 Note: currently this builds a set commit of envoy.
-If you want to change it, you have to:
+If you want to change it, you have to change the envoy commit in `envoy_commit.bzl`.
-- clone this repo
-- change the envoy commit in the WORKSPACE file
-- update the sha sum for the new download archive
-- copy in extensions_build_config.bzl from that commit over the one in this repo
-- comment out the luajit extension line in the newly-copied file

 ### Known issues:
 1. profiler not built for gperftools with gcc 5 when run using envoy's bazel build config.